6r1d/minetest_new_glass/README.md

 # New glass

-This mod provides glowing steel framed obsidian glass.
+This mod provides a glowing version of steel framed obsidian glass node from a ``framedglass`` mod.
-Maybe it'll add more types of glass later.
+Possibly it'll add more types of glass later.
 Maybe not.

 TODO
 ====